yassineAlouini/hyperparameters-optimization/blog_post/how_to_optimize_hyperparameters.md

 Wihtout tuning hyperparmeters, it is often easy to fall into the trap of overfitting.

+To mitigate this issue, most of the time ML practionners will use cross-validation.
+It is a proxy that measures how well an algorithm will generalize by looking at a subset of a data.

 ## Strategies to optimize them

 There are two broad families for optimizing hyperparameters: